Peder1987/buzzhire/README.md

 5. The site uses django-configurations to handle settings.
 You will need to create a class for your installation in `settings/installations.py`.
    This should be based on `settings.installations.Local`.
 This needs the standard Django things set up such as database, media folder etc.
+6. If you're not using the `Local` configuration class, you need to make sure the `DJANGO_CONFIGURATION` environment variable is set to the name of your class.
 6. Sensitive settings should be put in `settings/secret.py`, which will not be under version control.
 These are the minimum settings: